Martin-Adra/Martin-Adra.github.io/essays/Smart-Question.md

 First, notice how they even provided a code example so that the readers can definitely see to it themselves.
 Secondly, the question is clear and they even attempted a command similar to this, but they need something else.
 Lastly, this is part of a forum that is relevant to their question!

 With smart questions, you will potentially get smart answers.
-These answers may save a lot of your time too, so always be considerate when asking your questions!
+These answers may save a lot of your time too, so always be considerate when asking your questions or else it will pose negative effects on both sides.